UST-QuAntiL/linear_struct_QNN/README.md

 ## Plots

-The trained hypothesis unitaries are further processed by extraing the exact risk and the mean squared error of the classical function results.
+The trained hypothesis unitaries are further processed by extracting the exact risk and the mean squared error of the classical function results.
 The data extraction is performed using ``data_extraction.py``.
 It also supports additional metrics (restricted risk and mean absolute error).
 The plots are created using the following files.

  - ``plots.py``: Main plot for comparing risk and mean squared error.
- - ``plot_original_function.py``: Plot the classical praditions of ``4_qubit_target_unitary.pt``
+ - ``plot_original_function.py``: Plot the classical predictions of ``4_qubit_target_unitary.pt``
  - ``plot_effect.py``: Plots the classical predictions of high and low risk unitaries for ``LD_NONORTHO`` and ``LI_ORTHO``.

 ## Dependencies